Best Plastic Free Coffee Machines

 But of course the best thing about this percolator is that it’s really just made out of stainless steel and sometimes glass.
 It’s also easy to clean up, and makes that fun percolator sound.
 My granny used to have one of these, and I still remember her using it at all the family get-togethers.
 Our community center also uses a large percolator, which the goto method for large groups of people.

 They make drippers in all different materials and shapes, the most common being plastic.
 However, you can also get pour over coffee drippers in glass, metal, and porcelain.
-Check out some examples below.
+Two very famous manufacturers are Hario and Kalita, both out of Japan.
+They make many different types of brewers, but I find the Hario Switch to be the most versatile.
+It’s made out of thick glass, a stainless steel ball, and a rubber bottom portion (as the valve opening).

 How about Camping?